ibm-cloud-docs/connected-trade-platform/white-paper.md

 - PKCS #11 library and Enterprise PKCS #11 (EP11) library for cryptographic operations, which is enabled by the Hyper Protect Crypto Services HSMs with the highest security level in the cloud.

 #### Unified Key Orchestrator
-{: unified-key-connected-trade}
+{: #unified-key-connected-trade}

-Unified Key Orchestrator provides the only cloud native single-point-of-control of encryption keys across hybrid multicloud environments of your enterprise.
+Unified Key Orchestrator provides the only cloud-native single-point-of-control of encryption keys across hybrid multicloud environments of your enterprise.

 - Unified Key Orchestrator enables you with both Keep Your Own Key and Bring Your Own Key capabilities from across hybrid multicloud environments that include on-premises environments.
 - Unified Key Orchestrator manages and orchestrates all keys from the multicloud environments on {{site.data.keyword.cloud_notm}}.

-#### Bring Your Own Key
+#### Bring Your Own Key (BYOK)
-{: byok-connected-trade}
+{: #byok-connected-trade}

-{{site.data.keyword.keymanagementservicefull_notm}} is a shared multi-tenant key management service that supports the Bring Your Own Key (BYOK) capability.
+{{site.data.keyword.keymanagementservicefull_notm}} is a shared multi-tenant key management service that supports the BYOK capability.
 The service is built on FIPS 140-2 Level 3 certified HSMs, which are managed by IBM.
 For more information, see [Getting started with IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-get-started)

 ## Deployment architecture
 {: #Deployment-architecture}

-The following figure depicts a high level reference deployment architecture.
+The following figure depicts a high-level reference deployment architecture.

 {{site.data.keyword.cloud_notm}} accounts can be used for isolation of all cloud resources, administration and billing.
 This deployment model is flexible and can be tailored to the customer's needs.
 For example, if the customer wants to consume this platform purely as SaaS then the underlying deployment complexity can be abstracted out and managed and maintained by IBM.
 On the other hand, if the customer wants more visibility and control over the deployment and corresponding billing and administration then we can provision the necessary resources within the customer's cloud account.